This website use cookies to ensure you get the best experience on our website

 See, there's me, disrupting again . . . . . . . .

-I've now coached many cyclists across the finish lines of the toughest self-supported ultra distance events in the UK.
-Through that process I've developed a framework that can be applied to anyone training for a multiday event, incorporating athlete centred coaching theories, with a focus on self care, body specific training and developing the right mindset.
+I've now coached many cyclists across the finish lines of the toughest self-supported ultra distance events in the UK including GB Duro, the Pan Celtic Race and the London Edinburgh London audax.
+Through that process, and through my own experiences in racing and riding long distance events, I've developed a framework that can be applied to anyone training for an endurance or multiday event or race, incorporating athlete centred coaching theories, with a focus on self care, body specific training and developing the right mindset.
 It doesn't involve spending every waking hour in the saddle, or being obsessed with data, and doesn't have to involve causing permanent damage to yourself!

 I started cycling in 2012, like many of us, I was inspired by the Olympics coming to London.
 I was challenged by my gym buddies to enter a triathlon.
 I said yes despite not being able to ride a bike!
 Fast forward a few years to 2015 and I'm a regular club rider, Level 2 British Cycling qualified skills coach, volunteering at a community cycling club in East London and a Breeze Champion leading rides in Essex.
 I went on to start racing in club and local time trials, criteriums and road races, with various levels of success(!), whilst getting into long distance rides and Audaxing.

-I had even qualified for the UCI World Amateur Time Trial final in Denmark and got to race in GB kit!
+I had even qualified for the UCI World Amateur Time Trial final in Denmark and got to race in GB kit! (pictured left).
 Cycling had taken over my life!

 As a women and a person of colour I've experienced for myself how it feels to go to a cycling club or event and be the only person that looks like me.
-Through other ventures, such as the Women of Colour Cycling Collective, Ride for Unity and the Ultra Distance Scholarship, I actively try to improve the diversity and gender equality in cycling.
+Through other ventures, such as the Women of Colour Cycling Collective, Ride for Unity, the Ultra Distance Scholarship, and my own women only cycling club in East London, I actively work towards improving diversity and gender equality in cycling.

 Representation truly matters.